AllStarLink/ASL3-Manual/docs/adv-topics/44net-connect.md

 For AllStarLink, 44Net Connect is most useful when a node cannot receive inbound IAX2 connections because it is behind NAT, CGNAT, a restrictive router, or a network where port forwarding is not available.
 44Net Connect can provide a public `44.x.x.x` address that other nodes can reach.

 Most users only need 44Net Connect for inbound AllStarLink IAX2 connections.
 It can also make other services reachable from the Internet, such as EchoLink, VOTER/RTCM, and web services such as Allmon3.
 However, every exposed service adds risk.
-It is recommmended to start with IAX2 and only add other services when you know you need them.
+It is recommended to start with IAX2 and only add other services when you know you need them.

 ## 1. Understanding Security Risks { #understanding-security-risks }